havenwood/xpool/README.md

 __DESCRIPTION__

-A lightweight UNIX(X) Process Pool written in Ruby.
-The size of the pool is dynamic and it can be resized at runtime if needs be.
-'Units of work' are what you can schedule and each unit of work is dispatched by a free subprocess in the the pool.
-If the pool dries up(all subprocesses are busy) the units of work are queued & the next available subprocess will pick it up.
+XPool is a lightweight UNIX(X) Process Pool.
+The pool is dynamic in the sense that you can resize the pool at runtime.
+The pool can be used to schedule 'units of work' that are defined as any object that implements the 'run' method.
+A 'unit of work' is run by a dedicated subprocess in the pool but if the pool is dry(i.e: all subprocesses are busy executing work) there is a simple queue that ensures the next free subprocess picks up work that is left on the queue.

 There are also all the other features you might expect, such as an interface to shutdown gracefully or to shutdown immediately.
 Graceful shutdowns can operate